Quick Answer

 How StackQR approaches restaurant menu QR codes

-StackQR was built around a simple idea.
-Think of QR codes as the ‘cast-iron pan’ of restaurant technology tools, reliable and straightforward.
-They should be boring in the best possible way.
+StackQR was built around a simple idea: QR codes should be boring in the best possible way.

 They should work.
 Always.